djcarter85/codingblog/_posts/2019-03-14-champions-league-draw.md

 ## Simulation

 The alternative to working out the probabilities is to let a computer simulate the draw a large number of times and look at the results.
 This is known as the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
-We'll never get the exact probabilities this way, but it can be really useful if we're dealing with a problem so big that evaluating the probablities mathematically is infeasible.
+We'll never get the exact probabilities this way, but it can be really useful if we're dealing with a problem so big that evaluating the probabilities mathematically is infeasible.

 The source code for how I did this can be found at [https://github.com/djcarter85/ChampionsLeagueDraw](https://github.com/djcarter85/ChampionsLeagueDraw), but there's a summmary below.